Swin Cash: Professional career

-Cash received the Dapper Dan Sportswoman of the Year award given to someone who shows excellence to the Pittsburgh area.
+Cash received the Dapper Dan Sportswoman of the Year award given to one who shows excellence in the Pittsburgh area.
 She was also honored with Sidney Crosby and Dan Rooney.

 Cash left Detroit for the 2008 season after "struggling to build a consistent relationship with Detroit Shock head coach Bill Laimbeer".
-On February 19, 2008, Cash was traded to the Seattle Storm for the draft rights of No. 4 pick in the 2008 WNBA draft.
+On February 19, 2008 Cash was traded to the Seattle Storm for the 4th pick in the 2008 WNBA draft.
 The Shock selected Alexis Hornbuckle with their draft pick.
 Cash along with Sue Bird and Lauren Jackson helped the Storm win their second championship in 2010.
 On January 2, 2012, in perhaps the WNBA's biggest blockbuster trade news thus far, Cash was traded, along with Le'Coe Willingham, to the Chicago Sky joining All- Star Sylvia Fowles.

 Cash has been suffering from a herniated disk for more than two years, an injury suffered while helping the Detroit Shock win the WNBA championship in 2006.
 In 2009, she came back to Connecticut to lead the Western Conference over the Eastern Conference at Mohegan Sun in Uncasville, Connecticut.
 She led all scorers with an All-Star record of 22 points in a 130–118 win.
 The previous high was 20 by Cash's former Detroit teammate, Deanna Nolan, in 2005.

 Cash was invited to the USA Basketball Women's National Team training camp in the fall of 2009.
 The team selected to play for the 2010 FIBA World Championship and the 2012 Olympics is usually chosen from these participants.
 At the conclusion of the training camp, the team will travel to Ekaterinburg, Russia, where they compete in the 2009 UMMC Ekaterinburg International Invitational.

 Cash was one of twenty players named to the national team pool.
 Twelve of this group will be chosen to represent the US in the 2010 World Championships and the 2012 Olympics.